shenwei356/seqkit/doc/docs/usage.md

   -i, --ignore-case          ignore case
-  -I, --immediate-output     print output immediately, do not use write buffer -l, --region-file string   file containing a list of regions -r, --use-regexp           IDs are regular expression.
-But subseq region is not suppored here.
+  -I, --immediate-output     print output immediately, do not use write buffer -l, --region-file string   file containing a list of regions -U, --update-faidx         update the fasta index file if it exists.
+Use this if you are not sure whether the fasta file changed
+  -r, --use-regexp           IDs are regular expression.
+But subseq region is not supported here.

 ```